thingsboard/thingsboard.github.io/docs/user-guide/tenant-profiles.md

 Please note that the Tenant Administrator is able to define custom SMS provider settings in both Community and Professional Editions of the platform.
 SMS sent with custom SMTP settings do not affect API limits.

-### Api Usage dashboard
+### API Usage dashboard

 As a Tenant Administrator, you can review the API Usage dashboard.
-The dashboard below allows tenant administrators to learn more about their hourly/daily/monthly API usage and instantly review the status of the API limits.
+The dashboard below allows Tenant Administrators to learn more about their hourly/daily/monthly API usage and instantly review the status of the API limits.

 {% include images-gallery.html imageCollection="apiLimitsDashboard" %}

 ## Rate Limits

-This group of settings allows a System Administrator to configure a maximum number of requests the platform should process for a specific device (device level) or for all devices belonging to a single tenant (tenant level).
+This group of settings allows a System Administrator to configure a maximum number of requests the platform should process for a specific device (device-level) or for all devices belonging to a single tenant (tenant-level).
 The implementation of rate limits is based on the [token bucket](https://en.wikipedia.org/wiki/Token_bucket) algorithm.

 The rate limit definition consists of the value and time interval.
 For example, "1000:60" means "no more than 1000 messages per 60 seconds".